KCMSA23/KCMSA/README.md

 * Code: Source code of our KAP implementation and baselines
 * Data: Source files of our Korean-Chinese Microblog Sentiment Analysis (**KCMSA**) dataset and other dataset used in experiments
 * Full version.pdf:
-    - Supplementary of Dataset Construction;
+    - ~~Supplementary of Dataset Construction;~~
-    - Supplementary of Prompt Learning Framework;
+    - ~~Supplementary of Prompt Learning Framework;~~
-    - Supplementary of Experiments
+    - ~~Supplementary of Experiments~~
+    - The Appendices were temporarily removed because we submitted the extended version of the paper to a journal.
+If you need access to the full paper, you can [Contact Us](https://github.com/KCMSA23/KCMSA#-contact-us)

 ## Demo Script Running
 1. Running ourKAP framework over our KCMSA dataset